freaktechnik/close-container/README.md

 # Close Container
 ![](icon.svg)

-Close all tabs of a contntainer from the tab context menu or a button.
+Close all tabs of a container from the tab context menu or a button.

 ## Installation